-- ¶ 70.
-The executive committee shall consist of the general superintendents, five traveling elders, and five laymen, to be elected by the general conference from its members. - ¶ 71.
-The executive committee shall meet annually, and whenever the superintendents or one-third of the committee shall deem it necessary.
-A majority of the members elected shall constitute a quorum for transacting business. - ¶ 72.
-If any vacancy or vacancies occur in the intervals of the general conference, the remaining members of the executive committee may elect from the elders, or laymen, or both, as the case may be, belonging to the last general conference, a sufficient number to fill such vacancies.
+¶79.
+The executive committee shall consist of the bishops, and one traveling elder and one lay man from each of the general conference districts.

+¶80.
+The executive committee shall meet annually, and whenever the bishops or one-third of the committee shall deem it necessary.
+A majority of the members elected shall constitute a quorum for transacting business.

-¶ 73.
-If any vacancy or vacancies occur in the superintendency in the intervals of general conference, the executive committee shall meet together and elect a superintendent, or superintendents, who shall serve until the ensuing general conference.
+¶81.
+The executive committee shall, during the interim of the general conference sessions, fill all vacancies occurring, either in its own body or in any of the general conference elective offices, subject to the provisions of the Discipline.

+¶82.
 The executive committee shall constitute a court of appeals, which shall, if necessary, hold a session once a year, for the purpose of trying all appeals that may be taken by any traveling preachers, from the decision of an annual conference.
-The executive committee shall have power to decide all questions of law referred to it in the intervals of the general conference.
-One of the general superintendents shall preside at the trial of appeal cases.
-Seven members of the committee on appeals shall constitute a quorum.
-The executive committee shall have charge of the publishing interests of the church, subject to the regulations adopted by the general conference of 1882.
+One of the bishops shall preside at the trial of appeal cases.
+Eight members of the committee on appeals shall constitute a quorum.